D3etMe4n/cnr/README.md

     ./cnrcpp <file_name_with_.cpp_extention>

- or you can add cnr file to /bin/ by this way:
+ or you can add cnrcpp file to /bin/ by this way:

     sudo cp <cnrcpp_file_path> /bin/
     cnrcpp <file_name_with_.cpp_extention>